 - Great support (24/7 chat).

 CyberGhost is another immensely popular VPN provider.
 It made our list because the service works great and delivers what’s expected.
-This provider has over 1300 servers in some 30 different countries.
-Among these, 150 servers are located in the US.
+This provider has over 6,000 servers in 87 countries.
+Among these, 999 servers are located in the US.
 This makes CyberGhost an excellent option to unblock many kinds of American geo-blocked content such as Netflix or other streaming services while ensuring a high level of security.
 Security-wise, this is a high-quality service that should provide excellent protection against hotel hackers.

 By default, CyberGhost uses the OpenVPN protocol with 256-bit AES Encryption and 2 048-bit keys.
 For ultimate security, the provider also uses perfect secrecy.
 By generating a random key for each session, intercepting the connection is made much harder.
 Furthermore, the provider has a strict zero-logging policy; it doesn’t even keep user’s email addresses.
 Instead, it chose to have purchases processed by resellers so the only personal information it ever has about its users is their usernames.
 Other important features of the service include the ubiquitous Internet kill switch that will automatically disconnect your network if the VPN connection goes down as well as DNS and IP leak protection.
 As for the VPN client apps, they are available for Windows, Mac OS, iOS and Android.

 - Sometimes experiencing average speeds.